FJRG2007/mlmap/README.md

 ### Usage:

 When you include `mlmap.min.js` in your page, a new class named `MLMap` is defined.
-The first step is to instantiate Maptastic, which can be done a couple of different ways depending on your needs.
+The first step is to instantiate MLMap, which can be done a couple of different ways depending on your needs.
 For most simple cases, this only requires a _single line of code_.

 [SHOW ME THE DEMO](https://fjrg2007.github.io/mlmap/demo/)